Security

 • Slow down — Phishing exploits urgency.
 Take time to verify before acting

-• Enable 2FA everywhere — Even if credentials are stolen, 2FA blocks access
+• Enable 2FA everywhere — Even if credentials are stolen, 2FA blocks access.
+Use an authenticator app rather than SMS, which can be intercepted via SIM swapping

 • Keep software updated — Patches close vulnerabilities that phishing exploits